A Lifelong Relationship with Food

 When I was but a wee child, my grandfather nicknamed me “The Bird.”
 Isn’t there some saying that a bird can eat ten times its weight?
 Hmmmm.
 And so my love of and obsession with food began.
 No plain baby food for me – blended artichoke hearts at my grandparents in Seattle, crayfish and oysters in Louisiana – to be followed by a lifetime fascination with all things edible and delicious!

 I am constantly inspired by Jacques Pépin and frequently prepare recipes from his many cookbooks.
-A few of my favorites are "Fast Food My Way" and "More Fast Food My Way" by Jacques Pépin.
+A few of my favorites are "Fast Food My Way," "More Fast Food My Way" and “Heart & Soul in the Kitchen.”
 Every recipe has been exemplary, and I love the way he adds a menu section to give you ideas of what to serve with what.
-I hungrily watched every Fast Food My Way episode on Amazon Prime and scan the internet for any videos and TV shows where he's cooking or being interviewed.
+I hungrily watch every Fast Food My Way episode on Amazon Prime and scan the internet for any videos and TV shows where he's cooking or being interviewed.
 I particularly love the PBS series, Jacques & Julia Cooking at Home.
 His autobiography, "The Apprentice: My Life in the Kitchen" is a must read.
-His 2015 PBS series, "Heart & Soul in the Kitchen" and companion cookbook is another treat and I've enjoyed making many of the recipes.

 With fresh, locally sourced ingredients, easy recipes and classic techniques, anyone can produce Five Star meals at home!
 Creating such stunning dishes under his tutelage inspired me to start this blog – keeping a record of all the fabulous foods, dinner parties, and wine that I am lucky enough to enjoy with good friends.

 Words to Live By